CyberWorld-kam/CyberWorld-kam/README.md

 <h2>👨‍💻CAREER GOALS:</h2>

 I'm a dynamic and enthusiastic learner who is constantly seeking to learn more about the fields of cybersecurity and digital forensics in order to protect network infrastructures, information systems, and investigate cybercrimes.
-She also enjoys looking into the specifics of security incidents and cybercrimes in order to identify the perpetrators and determine what exactly happened.
+I also enjoy looking into the specifics of security incidents and cybercrimes in order to identify the perpetrators and determine what exactly happened.

 I support proactive cybersecurity, and I'm prepared to use my analytical abilities to help fortify any organization's defences against possible intruders.